How Long Should You Wait Between Coats of Polyurethane on Hardwood Floors?

 If you buy something through our posts, we may get a small commission.
 Read more here.

 Applying polyurethane is a great way to preserve your hardwood floors.
-But if you do not know how long to wait between coats of polyurethane applied on hardwood floors, you cannot ensure they’re properly protected.
+But if you do not know how long to wait between coats of polyurethane on hardwood floors, you cannot ensure they’re properly protected.

-Uses of Polyurethane and Its Benefits
+Uses and Benefits of Polyurethane

 Polyurethane is a known coating material in various industries, such as automotive and construction.
 It is typically used for hardwood for its durability and strength.